 The patio plays host to Camp Shriver, luncheons, special events and competitions, while at the same time recognizing the Champions of Special Olympics New Jersey.

 Contributions through the purchase of bricks, patio blocks and more are available in support of the Inspire Greatness Capital Campaign.

 Wawa Exercise and Wellness Center

 The Wawa Exercise and Wellness Center is the official training center for Special Olympics New Jersey athletes.
 Registered athletes are encouraged to train three times per week in a unified environment by including a friend, sibling or parent as a training partner.
-The center is fully equipped with the latest cardio and fitness machines and staffed by certified trainers and fitness professionals.
+The center is fully equipped with the latest cardio and fitness machines, and is staffed by certified trainers and fitness professionals.

 Sargent Shriver Gymnasium